 We have seen this show many times but never get bored with it, and the tree is just stunning.
 It is worth taking your time outside the tree looking at all the breathtaking carvings that surround it.

-Ride the Dinosaur Ride, omg it is amazing.
+Omg it is amazing.
 It looks really tame but it is not as tame as it seems and a brilliant ride for the whole family.

 In fact Jack has labeled it as his favourite ride ever.
 (He got to ride twice as we did the parent swap.
 It was a little too big for Joe’s liking) It is also just breathtaking to look at, it almost feels like a real mountain with the little flag strewn shops at its feet.
 It is so so pretty.

 The Boneyard is a fantastic play area, which is quite sheltered, great to let the kiddies’ run of some steam whist the adults sit and cool off.
 There is an area you can dig for dinosaur bones which is really cool.
 We sat here for quite some time cooling our feet in the cold shingles whilst Joe happily unearthed a Trex skull.